Blue Panther: Asistencia, Asesoría y Administración (1992–1997)

 Blue Panther wearing his signature mask.

-In mid-1992 then-CMLL-booker Antonio Peña left CMLL over creative differences with the owner and formed his own company, Asistencia, Asesoría y Administración (AAA).
+In mid-1992, then-CMLL-booker Antonio Peña left CMLL over creative differences with the owner and formed his own company, Asistencia, Asesoría y Administración (AAA).
 (Note: Blue Panther 30 Años (2008) p.
-17 "Triple A") Panther left CMLL and followed Peña to AAA as he was close to Peña.
-As a result, CMLL declared the CMLL World Middleweight Championship vacant.
-When Love Machine joined AAA months later the Blue Panther/Love Machine feud resumed.
-The two met in a mask vs. hair match in July 1993, during which both wrestlers changed sides as Love Machine was helped by Eddy Guerrero turning rudo, while Blue Panther "valiantly" fought back, making Blue Panther a tecnico (a "Face", those that portray the "good guys" in wrestling), as he overcame the odds and defeated Love Machine.
-Following the turn Barr and Guerrero formed 'Los Gringos Locos,' which soon became the main rudo group of AAA.
+17 "Triple A") Panther, who was close to Peña, left CMLL to join AAA, resulting in the CMLL World Middleweight Championship being declared vacant.
+On July 23, Blue Panther won the Mexican National Middleweight Championship from Octagón, holding the title for 665 days until Octagón regained the championship on April 30, 1994.
+In July 1993, Blue Panther faced Love Machine, who joined AAA months after him, in a mask vs. hair match, during which both wrestlers changed sides.
+Love Machine was helped by Eddy Guerrero, turning rudo, while Blue Panther became a tecnico (a "face", those that portray the "good guys" in wrestling) as he "valiantly" fought back and defeated Love Machine.
+Afterwards, Barr and Guerrero formed Los Gringos Locos,which soon became the main rudo group of AAA.

-On July 23, 1992, Blue Panther won the Mexican National Middleweight Championship from Octagón and held the title for 665 days until Octagón regained the championship April 30, 1994.
-His second reign lasted a total of 609 days, from May 27, 1994, to January 26, 1996, when El Hijo del Santo won the championship Mexican National Middleweight Championship.
-Panther teamed up with Fuerza Guerrera and Psicosis to defeat Octagón, Rey Misterio Jr. and Super Muñeco to win the Mexican National Trios Championship.

-After the downturn of the Mexican economy, Blue Panther and Fuerza Guerra started their own promotion called Promotora Mexicana de Lucha Libre (PROMELL; later known as Promo Azteca).
-The Mexico City Boxing and Professional wrestling commission took control of the Mexican National Trios Championship away from AAA and awarded it to PROMELL instead.
-This led to the championship being vacated in 1996, before Panther, Fuerza Guerra and El Signo won it by defeating El Brazo, Super Brazo and Super Elektra to win the vacant championship.
-The original PROMELL struggled to be profitable, which led to Blue Panther briefly returning to AAA in 1997.
+Blue Panther's second reign as Mexican National Middleweight Champion lasted a total of 609 days, from May 27, 1994 to January 26, 1996, when El Hijo del Santo won the championship.
+On November 6, 1994, Blue Panther, Jerry Estrada and La Parka lost to 2 Cold Scorpio, Chris Benoit and Tito Santana at AAA When Worlds Collide.
+On July 6, 1995, Panther, Fuerza Guerrera and Psicosis defeated Octagón, Rey Misterio Jr. and Super Muñeco to win the Mexican National Trios Championship.
+After the downturn of the Mexican economy, Blue Panther and Guerrera started their own promotion called Promotora Mexicana de Lucha Libre (PROMELL; later known as Promo Azteca).
+The Mexico City Boxing and Professional wrestling commission took control of the Mexican National Trios Championship away from AAA and awarded it to PROMELL instead, leading to the championship being vacated in 1996, before Panther won it again with Guerrera and El Signo by defeating El Brazo, Súper Brazo and Super Elektra.
+As the original PROMELL struggled to be profitable, Blue Panther briefly returned to AAA in 1997.